jim/briefcase/index.markdown

 ### Secrets file

-This file, be default located at ~/.briefcase_secrets, contains the information removed from dotfiles imported using the redact command.
+This file contains the information removed from dotfiles imported using the redact command.

-## Configuration

-The following environment variables can by used to customized the paths used by briefcase:

-    BRIEFCASE_DOTFILES_PATH: dotfiles path, defaults to BRIEFCASE_HOME_PATH/.dotfiles
-    BRIEFCASE_HOME_PATH: the user's home directory, defaults to ~
-    BRIEFCASE_SECRETS_PATH: secrets path, defaults to BRIEFCASE_HOME_PATH/.briefcase_secrets
+> **Default location: `~/.briefcase_secrets`**
+> Override by setting BRIEFCASE_SECRETS_PATH in your environment.

 ## Copyright